 Good Writing Prompts for Highschoolers— Good writing is an important skill that high school students will need in college and in the work world, and the only way for them to improve is to keep writing.
 It’s not uncommon for high school students to get irritated, confused, and exasperated when trying to put their thoughts on paper, especially if they’re bored with writing the same old essays, summaries, and book reports.

 Good writing prompts offer a great way to get high schoolers writing, and interesting prompts can stimulate their mind and get them excited about sharing their thoughts and ideas on paper.
-Use the following essay prompts for high school students in your classroom to help students improve their personal essay writing skills.

 41 Good Writing Prompts for High School Students

 - Write about a female role model in your life.
 Why does she inspire you?

 - Write a letter telling someone how they have inspired you and changed your life.

 - If I ever have children of my own, I will never…

 - You have heard the phrase, “Be the change.”
 How will you “be the change?”

 - What makes you feel stressed?
 How do you cope with that stress?

 - Write an essay explaining why forgiveness is so important.